[Screenshot from Mic via Twitter, cropped and reframed, https://twitter.com/mic/status/905854711206727681?]

-The Oregonian notes that, according to the complaint, a rep from the pageant contacted him on Facebook and encouraged him to give it a go.
-But once the organization figured out he was a dude, they gave him the stamp of disapproval.
+The Oregonian notes that, according to the complaint, a rep from the pageant contacted Green on Facebook with encouragement to give it a go.
+But once the organization gleaned genetic particulars, they issued a stamp of disapproval.

 Here are the pageant’s current stated eligibility requirements:

 1. Is at least 29 years of age or older.